kevinliang43/Santorini_Game/Santorini/README.md

  * <b> GameOverStatus.java </b> : Enumeration representing the possible Game Over states/possibilities
  * <b> IAction.java </b> : IAction interface to encapsulate Actions and MoveBuilds
  * <b> MoveBuild.java </b> : Class representing an IAction that contains both a move and build request
- * <b> Referee.java </b> : Class representing the administrative component of a game of Santorini, runs the game and manages interaction between Players and Board
  * <b> RuleChecker.java </b> : Class representing the rules the Santorini Game abides by, used to check validity of moves
  * <b> Square.java </b> : Class representing a cell on the board in a game of Santorini
  * <b> Status.java </b> : Enumeration representing the status of the game and what kind of action the game needs